ryudokung/Project-0/_bmad-output/bastion-bible.md

 - **The Repair Station:** Located in the Bastion Ops.
 Players use gathered resources (Scrap, Energy) to restore durability.
 - **NFT Status:** Minting an item to NFT doesn't make it indestructible; it just changes its "Stage" to be tradeable and verified.
 It still needs to be repaired like any other tool.

-## 4. Item Lifecycle: The "Stage Change" Model
+## 4. Item Lifecycle: The "Stage Change" Model (V2O)
 1. **Discovery:** Explore planets to find Blueprints and raw materials.
-2. **Crafting:** Create a Virtual Component in the Lab.
+2. **Crafting:** Create a "Manifested Asset" (Virtual Component) in the Lab.
 Stats are randomized.
 3. **Maintenance:** Use the item, repair it when low, and keep it in top shape.
-4. **Minting (Stage Change):** If the item is valuable, the player "Mints" it to show it off on the blockchain or sell it.
+4. **Minting (Stage Change):** If the item is valuable, the player "Mints" it to the blockchain as an NFT.
 It remains fully functional and repairable in-game.

 ## 5. Bridge Immersion
 - **Visual DNA:** The Bridge reflects the current state of the Bastion.